neogeomat/foss4g-2023-traffic-speed-model/README.md

 ## License

-This project is licensed under the [GPL3] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE file for details

+## Authors

+- Christina Ludwig
+- Nikolaos Kolaxidis

 ## Acknowledgments